digipolisantwerp/antwerp-ui_angular/README.md

-# ACPaaS UI - Angular Components
+# Antwerp UI - Angular Components

 ![build](https://github.com/digipolisantwerp/acpaas-ui_angular/workflows/CI%20action/badge.svg)
 [![ngx-components-status]][ngx-components-package]

 ## Introduction

-Antwerp City Platform as a Service User Interface (ACPaas UI) is a **component interface library** for building user interfaces and responsive web apps.
+Antwerp City Platform as a Service User Interface (Antwerp UI) is a **component interface library** for building user interfaces and responsive web apps.
 It's designed to provide developers with functionality and UI/UX patterns that matches the Antwerpen styleguide.

 ## Ecosystem

-This library is part of [ACPaaS UI][acpaas-ui].
+This library is part of [Antwerp UI][acpaas-ui].

 | Name              | Framework  | Status  |
 | ----------------- | ---------- | ------- |